boubeejul/pong/README.md

 - [Raylib C++ Starter Template](https://github.com/educ8s/Raylib-CPP-Starter-Template-for-VSCODE)

 ## How to run the game
 In order to play this game, you need to install [raylib](https://www.raylib.com/), clone this repository and execute ```main.exe```.
+To exit the game, press ESC anytime.
 It's been tested only on Windows with raylib installed via Windows installer.